MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/retrieve-interactions-contact.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../../includes/cc_applies_to_update_9_0_0.md)]

 Use the **msdyncrm_LoadInteractionsPublic** action to programmatically retrieve interactions for a contact.
-This action is useful for responding to get-my-data requests in order to fulfill the General Data Protection Regulation (GDPR) compliance.
-More information: [Data protection and the GDPR](../gdpr.md)
+This action is useful for responding to [get-my-data requests](../gdpr.md#respond-to-get-my-data-requests) in order to fulfill the General Data Protection Regulation (GDPR) compliance.

 > TIP
 > You can also generate request and response classes for this action to include in your application code.
 More information: [Generate early-bound types for an action](../../developer/create-own-actions#generate-early-bound-types-for-an-action)